ECO DRR

 Key Achievements (Last 1.5 Years)

-- 1,000+ farmers and community members directly benefited
+- 1,000+ farmers benefited

-- 11,000+ trees planted for ecological resilience
+- 11,000+ trees planted

-- 25 Gram Panchayats covered under climate and disaster planning
+- 25 Gram Panchayats covered

-- Strengthened local governance and disaster preparedness systems
+- Strengthened governance and disaster preparedness

 Impact Statement